STOP! Go watch How to Train your Dragon. PAUSE the movie as Astrid shakes her head and runs off to tattle on Hiccup about Toothless.

 Astrid saw relief repress the uncertainty in Stoick's stance as the whispers started.

 "Settle down, settle down," Stoick called out in his deep, Scottish burr.
-"Let's nae jump tae any conclusions.
+"Let's not jump to any conclusions.
 I'm sure Hiccup will arrive back here at whatever hour he usually does 'n' it can all be worked out then.
-I'm sure this is all a misunderstandin'.
-Until then, let's just let th' subject drop."
+I'm sure this is all a misunderstanding.
+Until then, let's just let the subject drop."

-The adults seemed more than happy with this arrangement, much more willing to think of the best of their new, young prodigy and beloved chieftain.
+The restlessness of the crowd eased and, content to think of the best of their new, young prodigy and beloved chieftain, dispersed.

 "What was that about?"
 Ruffnut asked.
 Her braids swung as she came to a stop beside the girl.
 The rest of the guys kept their distance, picking up on the Astrid's hostility.